-Ketek built a 27-pump system that ran for 18 kilometres from the Peace River
+Ketek built a pumping system that ran for 18 kilometres from the Peace River

-From the Peace, Ketek pumped the water, via 10 diesel pumps and through two lines, six kilometres to the top of a hill.
-Four more diesel pumps then pushed the water to the reservoirs.
+From the Peace, Ketek pumped the water, through two lines, six kilometres to the top of a hill.
+More pumps then pushed the water to the reservoirs.

-Water also pumped from the pits using six 58 HP submersible pumps.
-They fed four 12” Thompson pumps which pushed the water the final kilometre to the frac site.
+Water also pumped from the pits using 58 HP submersible pumps.
+They fed 12” Thompson pumps which pushed the water the final kilometre.
 The crew also installed a recirculation line so the pumps didn’t have to be turned on and off.
 When the client didn’t need the water, it recirculated back to the pit.

 Due to the steep banks, a 100-tonne crane was required to lower the three 58 hp Flygt submersible pumps, in fish screens, into the Peace River.

-Eighteen Thompson diesel pumps and nine Flygt submersible pumps were used.
+Thompson diesel pumps and Flygt submersible pumps were used.
 Elevation changes, distance, flow rate and weather all play significant roles in calculations.

 Ketek’s command centre

 - The system delivered as much as 5.6 cubic metres of water per minute